 Wing Commander Guy Gibson led the first wave and attacked the Möhne Dam.
 The bombs had to be released from precisely 60 feet, at a speed of 220 - 240 m.p.h.
 His ‘Upkeep’ mine detonated successfully but failed to breach the dam.
 After two further unsuccessful attacks Squadron Leader Young's mine began to crack the dam and Flight Lieutenant Maltby delivered the coup de grace.
 Gibson meanwhile accompanied Young and Maltby on their approaches to divert the anti-aircraft fire from the dam towers onto himself and to allow his gunners to provide covering fire.
 He then radioed back to England the prearranged code word, indicating that the dam had been breached.

-One of the 'Upkeep' bouncing bombs loaded onto a converted Lancaster, ready for the raid
+One of the 'Upkeep' bouncing bombs loaded onto W/Cdr Gibson’s modified Lancaster, ready for the raid

 Our desire to create the most comprehensive Dambusters Tours available has led us to forge a relationship with arguably the most qualified historian and tour guide available.
-In 2020 we are pleased to announce that Dr. Robert Owen will be joining us at various locations throughout the tour and offering a wealth of information to enhance your experience.
+In 2023 we are pleased to announce that Dr. Robert Owen will be joining us throughout the tour and offering a wealth of information to enhance your experience.